KeyboardKit/website/pages/pro.md

 KeyboardKit Pro unlocks a remote autocomplete engine that lets you connect your keyboard to any remote autocomplete API or web service.

-Remote autocomplete makes it possible to provide more powerful suggestions and makes it possible to adjust the autocomplete without having to ship new versions of the app.
+Remote autocomplete makes it possible to provide more powerful suggestions and to adjust the autocomplete without having to ship new versions of the app.

 ### Additional Views